MarcWu77/Graph_HeuristicML_Financial_Fraud/README.md

 "heuristic_execute.ipynb" is for RISKY GROUPS DETECTION by first ranking (PPR) and then clustering (node2vec+DBSCAN)

 "toy_fraud.R" is for network visualization, trying QAP and Exponential Randaom Graph Model

+These two files can be run directly in your studio.